fcrozatier/monarch/README.md

 ## Examples

-The [`/examples`](/examples/) folder contains an arithmetic expression interpreter, a csv parser, an html parser, as well as common utility parsers (digit, integer, number, literal etc.)
+The [`/examples`](/examples/) folder contains an arithmetic expression interpreter, a csv parser and an html parser

+Common utility parsers (digit, integer, number, literal etc.) are provided in the `common` module

 ## Getting Started Guide